Philosophiæ Naturalis Principia Mathematica: Rules of Reason

 Perhaps to reduce the risk of public misunderstanding, Newton included at the beginning of Book 3 (in the second (1713) and third (1726) editions) a section titled "Rules of Reasoning in Philosophy".
 In the four rules, as they came finally to stand in the 1726 edition, Newton effectively offers a methodology for handling unknown phenomena in nature and reaching towards explanations for them.
+These rules have become the basis of the modern approaches to science.
 The four Rules of the 1726 edition run as follows (omitting some explanatory comments that follow each):